 Ann Scott B.A., B.Ed., OCT — Headmaster Emerita

 Ann is the principal and owner of Hitherfield School.
 Trained in Reading, U.K., Ann taught for almost 20 years with the Halton District School Board before opening Hitherfield School in September 1991.
 Ann believes in a traditional approach to learning- strong numeracy ability, spelling tests, vocabulary development and an early introduction to phonics and reading- combined with a dynamic approach to ongoing studies that includes looking at the strengths and needs of the individual child, utilizing a wide range of learning materials and programs, and having highly skilled and committed teachers who demonstrate desire to be lifelong learners themselves through their own professional development.
-The mother of four children, Ann is keenly aware of the differences in individual children.
+The mother of four children and six grandchildren, Ann is keenly aware of the differences in individual children.
 She regularly looks over student’s exercise and workbooks to ensure that the program at Hitherfield remains strong and is meeting the needs of every child.

 Christine has been with the school since 1992 and for the past five years as Vice-Principal.
-Christine is responsible for the every day running of the school, as well as parent/student inquiries and enrolment.
+Christine is responsible for every day running of the school, as well as parent/student inquiries and enrolment.
 She is a highly committed teacher and well- respected in the Hitherfield Community.
 She has proven to be very knowledgable and flexible, as she has taught material to all age divisions of Hitherfield.
 Christine is patient and diligent with her pupils; she knows how to motivate.
 She also works closely with parents in our Guild Committee to raise and allocate funds to provide additional resources, which in turn further student experiences and education.
 Christine loves the outdoors and is the first to be outside cross-country skiing with her class when the snow permits.
 Christine believes whole-heartedly in the school’s philosophy of working one-on-one with children as frequently as possible.